epogrebnyak/econometrics-navigator/docs/_sources/index.rst.txt

-The project goal is to illustrate key topics in econometrics with minimal code examples in Python, R or Julia and to provide links to open access textbooks, Stack Overflow answers, short videos and twitter threads.
+The project goal is to illustrate key topics in econometrics with minimal code examples in Python, R or Julia and to provide good links to open access textbooks, reputable Stack Overflow answers, short videos and twitter threads.

-A checklist for a good topic is:

-- you could have learned it before, but now forgot
-- illustrated by simple, minimal code example
-- links a few extra readings or discussions
-- someone knowledgable read the article and approved it

 First articles
 ---------------